microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 let nameOrAge: Person["name" | "age"];
 ```

-This pattern can be used with other parts of the type system to get type-safe lookups, serving users of libraries like Ember.
+You can use this pattern with other parts of the type system to get type-safe lookups, which is great if you use Ember or other frameworks like it.

 ```ts
 function get<T, K extends keyof T>(obj: T, propertyName: K): T[K] {